jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 56 Common seal
 [Repealed]

-## Schedule 2 — Provisions applying to Social Workers Complaints and Disciplinary Tribunal
+## Schedule 2 — Provisions applying to Social Workers Disciplinary Tribunal

 ### 1 Deputy chairperson
 (1) The deputy chairperson of the Tribunal has and may perform and exercise all the functions, duties, and powers of its chairperson if—